Rud3p/ProxyDDos/README.md

 ## Upcoming Features

-- HTTP proxy support
 - Randomized user agents
-- Target site login brute-forcing
 - Traffic encryption

 ## Getting Help

 For usage questions, to report bugs, or to suggest new features, please contact me on Telegram:

-@rud3p
+@rRud3p

 Or open a GitHub issue on the project page:

 https://github.com/Rud3p/proxy-ddos

-Contributions and pull requests are welcome!

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

-## Legal

-This is for authorized stress testing of your own systems only!
-Use responsibly!
-Attacking websites without permission is illegal.